 The mountains around Lake Tahoe are renowned for their plentiful snowfall, wide variety of trails, and exquisite natural beauty, making Lake Tahoe the perfect place to plan the ultimate winter ski trip.
 One of the best places to ski and snowboard in the Lake Tahoe area is at the Alpine Meadows Ski Resort.
 Here, thirteen ski lifts service ski trails that span over the course of 2,400 acres that receive over forty feet of snow on average each year.
 Alpine Meadows also has an obstacle course terrain park on the … Continue reading Alpine Meadows Ski Resort

 Nestled along the South Shore of Lake Tahoe, Heavenly Lake Tahoe is a breathtakingly beautiful ski resort with magnificent views of the lake.
 In addition, the resort receives an average annual snowfall of thirty feet, which when combined with its state-of-the-art snow-making system provides the fresh powder that covers its 4,800 acres of skiable terrain and its 3,500 foot vertical drop.
 It’s the ultimate skiing and snowboarding destination for those who want to give themselves a challenge while immersing themselves in the natural wonders of Lake Tahoe.
-Fun Things to … Continue reading Heavenly Lake Tahoe
+Guests looking to … Continue reading Heavenly Lake Tahoe

 Possibly Lake Tahoe’s most family-friendly ski resort, Diamond Peak Resort has a variety of ski runs that are geared toward beginners and experts alike.
 Situated along the North Shore of the lake, Diamond Peak Ski Resort is also a wonderful and laid-back resort with much fewer crowds than you might find in other parts of Lake Tahoe.
 And, if you consider yourself an advanced skier or snowboarder, the Diamond Peak Ski Resort has plenty of challenging ski runs with trees where you can test and hone your skills.
-What to … Continue reading Diamond Peak Ski Resort
+Travelers looking … Continue reading Diamond Peak Ski Resort

 In Lake Tahoe, Kirkwood Ski Resort is well-known for having some of the lightest and driest snow in the entire area, making it the ideal place for skiers and snowboarders who want to have the most pristine conditions possible on which to let loose and have fun.
 The resort also offers the highest-angle grooming around and has over 2,000 feet of vertical drop encompassed within the course of 2,300 acres of skiable terrain.
 Here, you can spend an exhilarating day reveling in the action on the slopes, then wind down … Continue reading Kirkwood Ski Resort